Philippe Grumbach: Spy

 A little more than twenty years after Grumbach's death, on 13 February 2024, L'Express published the exclusive revelation that its former editor-in-chief was a spy for the Soviet Union.

 Grumbach was recruited by the KGB when he was 22 years old, in 1946, at the beginning of the Cold War.
 He was the person behind the code name Brok given without any further information in the reports handed over to western intelligence agencies by former KGB agent and defector Vasili Mitrokhin in the 1990s.
-According to the Mitrokhin Archive, KGB's instructions to Brok were not to penetration of French media, and never affected Express content; instead, they focused on information from the high echelons of French political life.
+According to the Mitrokhin Archive, KGB's instructions to Brok were not to penetrate French media to effect the content of l'Express; instead, they focused on information from the high echelons of French political life.

 Journalist Thierry Wolton started searching in the early 2000s into Grumbach's past and was preparing an article about him possibly being a spy, to which Grumbach responded by threatening a lawsuit for defamation and Wolton dropped the search.

 In 2023, Etienne Girard, the social affairs editor of L'Express, who had worked in the past under Grumbach, was approached by a friend who informed him that a student, in 2018, while searching the Mitrokhin Archive at the Churchill College, Cambridge, for his PhD, found a reference to the magazine, along with mentions of an agent Brok, whose biographical details matched those of Grumbach.
 Girard examined the Archive material and, after locating Grumbach's name itself written in Russian, alerted the French counter-espionage service.
 The subsequent clandestine investigation confirmed Grumbach's espionage activities and Girard started on the article that would expose his former editor-in-chief as a Soviet spy.
 Nicole Wisniak stated, after the article appeared, that her husband, soon after shaking off Wolton's approaches, had revealed to her that he had been a long-term spy for the Soviet Union.